 Nancy Grace Roman is best remembered for being the first chief of astronomy in the Office of Space Science at NASA Headquarters, and the first woman to hold an executive position at the space agency.
 Her managed projects include the world-famous Hubble Space Telescope, earning her the nickname, "Mother of Hubble."

-Roman used to gaze at the sky with her mother, at night, to learn about the constellations, the northern lights and local fauna and flora.
+Roman used to gaze at the sky with her mother, at night, to learn about the constellations, the northern lights and the local fauna and flora.
 She started an astronomy club at age 11 and elected to go into astronomy in high school, rationalizing that she could always teach the subject if she wasn't accepted as a researcher.

 She received her bachelor's degree from Swarthmore College in 1946 and finished her doctorate at the University of Chicago, attempting to complete her thesis under an unsupportive supervisor.
 The department told her to leave without completing the degree, but she persisted and finished in 1949.

 From there, she worked at Yerkes Observatory under the University of Chicago but left after realizing it was unlikely she would receive tenure.
 She subsequently studied radio astronomy at the U.S. Naval Research Laboratory before moving to NASA.
 The Nancy Grace Roman Space Telescope is named in her honor.